-- Brake function - 1 Changes in quantity and quality of engine oil, transaxle fluid, etc. - Lubricant condition for the bearings and suspension joints (where possible) and the function of all joints, bearings, etc.
+- 1 Brake function - 1 Changes in quantity and quality of engine oil, transmission fluid, etc. - Lubricant condition for the bearings and suspension joints (where possible) and the function of all joints, bearings, etc.

-Engine (ignition) switch
+2-1.
+Driving procedures Engine (ignition) switch